Kroneckera/random-projections/README.md

 When using the interactive tool:
 1. Drag the blue vertices to reshape the polygon
-2. Drag the red points to change the projection direction
+2. Drag both red points to change the projection direction
+3. View polygon information (vertices, area, perimeter) in real-time
-3. Use the "Interior"/"Boundary" radio buttons to switch projection regions
+4. Use the "Interior"/"Boundary" radio buttons to switch projection regions
-4. Adjust the Monte Carlo sample size using the slider
+5. Adjust the Monte Carlo sample size using the slider
-5. Click "Calculate Monte Carlo" to run simulations
+6. Click "Calculate Monte Carlo" to run simulations
-6. View exact and approximate calculations in the results panel
+7. View exact and approximate calculations in the results panel

 ## License